Janani Umamaheswar

 Social inequality, punishment and incarceration, the life course, qualitative research methods

-Dr. Janani Umamaheswar is an Assistant Professor in the Department of Criminology, Law, and Society, where she co-directs (with Dr. Robert J. Norris) the Social Justice Collaborative--an intellectual community devoted to normative and empirical explorations of social justice and equity issues that are often relegated to the periphery of criminological thinking.
-She is also an affiliate faculty member in the Women and Gender Studies program at George Mason University and a Research Affiliate in the Center for Antiracist Research at Boston University.
+Dr. Janani Umamaheswar is an Associate Professor in the Department of Criminology, Law and Society, where she co-directs (with Dr. Robert J. Norris) the Social Justice Collaborative--an intellectual community devoted to the exploration of social justice and equity issues, particularly in the criminal legal system.
+She is also an affiliate faculty member in the Women and Gender Studies program at George Mason University.
+In 2025, she received the Presidential Award for Faculty Excellence in Diversity, Equity, and Inclusion.

 Her research and teaching interests are broadly in the areas of social inequality, punishment and incarceration, and qualitative research methods.
-She has studied (for example) constructions of adulthood in a women's prison, the role of masculinity in the incarceration-homelessness nexus, and the prison experiences of wrongfully convicted men.
-Her current (primary) research project is an ethnographic study of how family members of incarcerated people seek support and community to help them cope with the challenges of familial incarceration.
-Her work has been published in journals such as Justice Quarterly; Theoretical Criminology; British Journal of CriminologyEthnic and Racial Studies; Incarceration; Feminist Criminology; Critical Criminology; Punishment & Society; and Crime, Media, Culture.
+She has studied (for example) the role of masculinity in the incarceration-homelessness nexus, the prison experiences of wrongfully convicted men, and the support-building strategies of families of people in prison.
+Her current project is an ethnographic study of formerly incarcerated people's sense of civic identity and belonging.
+Her recent work has been published in journals such as Punishment & Society; Justice Quarterly; Theoretical Criminology; British Journal of Criminology; Feminist Criminology; Critical Criminology; and Crime, Media, Culture.

 Selected Publications